Secure and accurate

 How does fingerprint clocking work?

-At enrolment, the terminal maps the unique points of an employee’s fingerprint and stores them as an encrypted template.
+At enrolment, the terminal maps the unique points of an employee’s fingerprint and stores them as a mathematical template.
 Each time they clock in, the live scan is matched to that template.
 If it matches, the clocking is recorded against that person, so every hour is tied to who actually worked it.

 Does the system store an image of my fingerprint?

 No. No fingerprint image is kept.
-The terminal stores only an encrypted mathematical template, which cannot be reverse engineered back into a fingerprint.
+The terminal stores only a mathematical template, which cannot be reverse engineered back into a fingerprint, so the original cannot be recovered from it by us or by anyone else.
 Biometric data is special category data under UK GDPR, and storing templates rather than images is central to handling it responsibly.

 What happens if an employee cuts or injures a finger?